urbit/urbit.org-reloaded/content/grants/a-network-enabled-spatial-database-and-demonstration-app.md

 ##### Background/Motivation

 This proposal has grown out of a previous bounty which called for Open Street Map data to be ingested into Urbit.
-Through discussion it was decided that as OSM already provides a free, open and widely available base map and street network, a more useful system for Urbit would provide a method of storing spatial documents, which can overlay upon existing spatial data such as Open Street Map tiles, be collected together for use in landscape apps, and combined, shared and collaboratively edited with other ships as 'Portals'.
+Through discussion it was decided that as OSM already provides a free, open and widely available base map and street network, a more useful system for Urbit would provide a method of storing spatial documents, which can overlay upon existing spatial data such as Open Street Map tiles, be collected together for use in landscape apps, ...and poast ....
 A spatial document, for the purpose of this proposal, is a single valid GeoJSON[^1] document.
 A spatial document could contain a single geometry, a feature (geometry with associated properties), or a collection of features (a GeoJSON 'featurecollection').
-A Portal is a collection of spatial documents, with associated metadata and can include spatial documents from multiple ships, whose owners can collaboratively edit or construct maps.
+The fridge store is a collection of poastcards, both those stored locally and those shared from other ships.

 ##### Overview

 - The proposed system will follow the Urbit store-hook-view pattern as described here https://docs.google.com/document/d/1hS_UuResG1S4j49_H-aSshoTOROKBnGoJAaRgOipf54/edit?ts=5d533e42

-- The system will be implemented in two stages.
-The first stage will implement simple spatial types and a spatial document store, demonstrate input and output of spatial data, and provide a minimal landscape app for creating and editing spatial documents, but limited to the local ship.
-The second stage will build on the first and provide Portals; collections of spatial documents and associated metadata, which can be shared across ships - similar to the 'canvas' landscape app (https://github.com/yosoyubik/canvas).
+- The system will be implemented in two milestones.
+The first milestone will implement simple spatial types and a spatial document store, demonstrate input and output of spatial data, and provide a minimal landscape app for creating and editing spatial documents, but limited to the local ship.
+The second milestone will build on the first and provide a network enabled store and web application for sharing 'poastcards'; spatial documents with text and an image, which can be shared with other ships and viewed through the web application ('Poast').

-#### Stage 1 - A spatial store, spatial types, simple demo app
+#### Milestone 1 - A spatial store, spatial types, simple demo app

 ##### Spatial Document Store and Tools